Forming young minds and hearts in what is True, Good, and Beautiful.

 Integrated Knowledge

 All knowledge is interrelated.
-God's character is revealed in His Word and creation, connecting every subject.
-As J. Gresham Machen wrote, "The Christian cannot be satisfied so long as any human activity is either opposed to Christianity or out of all connection with Christianity".
+God's character is revealed in His Word and creation and thus connects every subject.
+As J. Gresham Machen wrote, "The Christian cannot be satisfied so long as any human activity is either opposed to Christianity or out of all connection with Christianity."

 Classical Methodology

 God commands us to love Him with our minds (Matt.
 22:37).
-We challenge students using the centuries-old, proven classical method to teach them how to learn, not just what to learn.
+The classical method teaches students how to learn, not only what to learn.
+It's a method that has endured because it works.

 Rooted in the Trivium